Catacrockers/WikiTocha/programming_languages/python_guide.md

 The style guide must define the way you name projects, classes, functions and variables.

-You can use **pylint** for automating rules in style, so you don't have to manually revise the code.
+You can use [pylint](http://mascandobits.es/programacion/integracion-de-pylint/), to test your python scripts.
+This tool is designed for automating rules in style, so you don't have to manually revise the code.

 # Virtual environments